 Deep-fried (1st time)

 - Place the vegetable oil in a wok or large skillet.
-Please use vegetable oil with neutral flavors such as peanut oil, corn oil, and palm oil to fry the chicken.
+To fry the chicken, please use vegetable oil with neutral flavors such as peanut, corn, and palm oil.
 Olive oil is not suitable as it has a low smoking point.

-- When the oil temperature has reached medium heat (about 150°C/300°F), place the chicken pieces into the oil one by one.
+- When the oil temperature has reached medium-high heat (about 150°C/300°F), place the chicken pieces into the oil one by one.
 Do overcrowd the skillet to prevent them from sticking together.

 - Leave the chicken pieces undisturbed until the chicken starts to firm up, which takes about a minute.
-Now the cornstarch on the surface has set, and the chicken will no longer stick together while stirring.
+The cornstarch on the surface has set, and the chicken will no longer stick together while stirring.

 - Let it cool for a few minutes before deep-frying for the second time.